-The Oxford English Dictionary defines Moral Compass as “a person’s ability to judge what is right and wrong and act accordingly.”
+The Oxford English Dictionary defines a moral compass as “a person’s ability to judge what is right and wrong and act accordingly.”

-I have been an Executive Search Consultant in the world of recruitment for over 16 years, during which time the industry has ranked as one of the bottom in respect of possessing a Moral Compass along with the likes of Estate Agents and Builders.
+I have been an executive search consultant in the world of recruitment for over 18 years, during which time the industry has ranked as one of the bottom in respect of possessing a moral compass along with the likes of estate agents and builders.
 The recruitment industry shot itself in the foot a long time ago by allowing very inexperienced, unqualified individuals with low morals an opportunity to charge and earn large sums of money that they would struggle to achieve in any other sector.
 There appears to be an acceptance among companies that they will pay significant fees for low service levels as long as their appointed recruitment consultant successfully fills their vacancy.
-So many companies I meet ask me if Collingwood ever recruits out candidates that we have placed and gained a fee for!
-What an unbelievable question and one that I now understand but one that never ceases to enrage me.
-How can anyone, with any sort of morals possibly consider charging a client to recruit someone and then approach that person sometime later to appoint to a different company and accept another fee.
+So many companies I meet ask me if Collingwood ever recruits out candidates that we have placed and gained a fee for.
+How can anyone, with any sort of morals possibly consider charging a client to recruit someone and then approach that person sometime later to appoint to a different company and accept another fee?